Meek's Cutoff (film)

-Meek's Cutoff is a 2010 American Western film directed by Kelly Reichardt.
+Meek's Cutoff is a 2010 American Western historical survival film directed by Kelly Reichardt and starring Michelle Williams, Bruce Greenwood, Paul Dano, Zoe Kazan, Will Patton, Shirley Henderson, Neal Huff, Tommy Nelson, and Rod Rondeaux.
+The story is loosely based on a historical incident on the Oregon Trail in 1845, in which frontier guide Stephen Meek led a wagon train on an ill-fated journey through the Oregon High Desert along the route later known as the Meek Cutoff in the western United States.

 The film was shown in competition at the 67th Venice International Film Festival.
-The story is loosely based on a historical incident on the Oregon Trail in 1845, in which frontier guide Stephen Meek led a wagon train on an ill-fated journey through the Oregon desert along the route later known as the Meek Cutoff in the western United States.
 The film is formatted in the Academy ratio (1.37:1), a standard used in many classic Westerns.

 Plot

 A small group of settlers travelling across the Oregon High Desert in 1845 suspect that their guide, Stephen Meek, may not know the area well enough to plot a safe and certain route.
 A journey that was supposed to take two weeks, via what became known as the Meek Cutoff, stretches into five.
 With no clear sense of where they are going, tensions rise as water and food run low.
 The wives look on, unable to participate in the decision making, as their husbands discuss how long they should continue to follow Meek.

-The dynamics of power shift when they capture a lone native and hold him in the hope he will lead them to a source of water, despite Meek's wish to kill him at once.
-Meek argues that the native cannot be trusted, but the group by now have no confidence in Meek.
-Later, when Meek prepares to shoot the native, Mrs. Tetherow intervenes.
+The dynamics of power shift when they capture a Cayuse man and hold him in the hope he will lead them to a source of water, despite Meek's wish to kill him at once.
+Meek argues that the man cannot be trusted, but the group by now have no confidence in Meek.
+Later, when Meek prepares to shoot the captive, Emily Tetherow intervenes.
 In the end, after the group encounters the positive sign of a tree, Meek submits to majority opinion.
-The fate of the group is left ambiguous as the native continues to walk on.
+The fate of the group is left ambiguous as the Cayuse man continues to walk on.